sneakybikimeh/CS2-Practice_GUI/README.md

 # CS2-Practice_GUI
 This practice_gui.cfg file lets you setup a practice server very easy to tweak through console with a GUI for CS2, it does not require the other files.
+Its main goal is to be noob friendly, so don't get overwhelmed by the installation, it's actually very easy !

 It comes with two additional files containing utility aliases, and a practice_gui_user.cfg file to enable easy modifications with some documentation.